 The segment is listed as having concerns for nitrate, OP, total phosphorus, and depressed DO.
-24-Hr DO measurements are being collected to determine whether or not a DO problem really exists.
-It is included in the Copano Bay TMDL
+Possible sources include nutrient laden runoff from cropland and effluent from WWTPs.

 2004A: Aransas Creek (Figure 3-6)

 The segment is 20 miles long, beginning west of Beeville to its confluence with the Aransas River.